ruinahkoh/phantom_agent_lead_generation/README.md

 3. Set up a virtual environment and install requirements.txt `pip install -r requirements.txt`
 4. Run the application `streamlit run app.py`

+## How to use
+1. Run the app:
+   streamlit run app.py
+2. Enter a goal (e.g. "Find 50 SaaS marketing managers in Berlin")
+3. Click on Generate plan
+4. Review the proposed workflow and approve plan or regenerate plan
+5. Provide required inputs for each phantom
+6. Run mock execution and inspect logs